 The medevac effort required some extremely complicated coordination between the Americans, Australia and New Zealand, to gather the medical team, provide communications including flight following and met information, and confirm that the flight could be made safely.

-A number of news sources were used in compiling this page, but the main ones included the NSF press release, along with those from the Australian Antarctic Division (AAD) and the JTF Support Forces Antarctica (U.S. Air Force).
-All 3 of these include photographs; the AAD site includes a video of the 6 November press briefing.
+A number of news sources were used in compiling this page, but the main ones included the NSF press release, along with those from the Australian Antarctic Division (AAD) and the American Forces Press Service.
+All 3 of these include photographs; the AAD site at one time included a video of the 6 November press briefing.
 The map at the top of this page is from the NSF press release.
 And here is a report on the incident which was presented at the April 2009 Antarctic Treaty meeting in Baltimore (MS Word document).

 As for the photos, all of them are courtesy of Major Dave LaFrance, pilot of the aircraft.
 Dave has been flying on the ice for 10 years of the past 11--1998-99 through 2008-09, with the exception of the 2007-08 season which he took off because of the death of his son Connor.
 Thanks Dave!